Back to all articles

 Proper AI security monitoring provides valuable insights into development workflows, identifies inefficient processes, and highlights areas where AI can be more effectively deployed.
 Organizations discover that AI security tools often pay for themselves through operational insights alone.

-Breaking the Approval Fatigue Cycle
+How to Break the Approval Fatigue Loop

 So the question is not how to ask more, but how to ask less.
 Addressing the "clicking yes" problem requires both technical solutions and cultural changes.
 Organizations must recognize that approval fatigue is a systemic issue, not a training problem.